AliGhamary/-Digital-Alarm-Clock-Calculator/README.md

-# Digital Alarm Clock and Calculator
+# Embedded System Multifunctional Clock

 This is the code for an ARM microprocessor project